marcschier/dnssd/README.md

 *Just* the dnssd.dll client for the Apple(TM) Bonjour(TM) Service (a.k.a. mdnsresponder).

-I needed a simpler, modern build of just the dnssd.dll client library that can be included into other projects.
-While libdnssd comes with Avahi, on Windows it is necessary to build the entire mdnsresponder source, which is still relying on VS 1903, I meant 2003.
+A modern windows build of just the dnssd.dll client library that can be included into other projects.
+While zeroconf on Linux is well supported by Avahi, on Windows you need dnssd.dll which still builds with VS 2003.
+This repo contains only the portion needed to interface with mdnsresponder service on Windows, and compilers using VS 2017 both as 32 and 64 bit without warnings.

-However, next will be a
-- CMAKE build.
-- Abstract the IPC communication layer and make it replacable, so libuv/ev, etc. can be used.
+If you find issues, or would like to make changes please submit a pull request.